CityOfZion/neon-js/README.md

 ## Quick Start

-Take a look at the tests to find more examples API functions.
+Take a look at the tests to find examples for all API functions.

 ```javascript
 import * as api from '../src/api';